chadschafer/qp/README.md

 ## Motivation

-In a scientific inference we typically seek to characterize the posterior probability density function (PDF) for our parameter(s), which means we need to fund a suitable, calculable approximation to it.
+In a scientific inference we typically seek to characterize the posterior probability density function (PDF) for our parameter(s), which means we need to find a suitable, calculable approximation to it.
 Popular choices include an ensemble of samples, a histogram estimator based on those samples, or (in 1 dimensional problems) a tabulation of the PDF on a regular parameter grid. qp is a python package that supports these approximations, as well as the “quantile parameterization” from which the package gets its name.

 The [scipy.stats](https://docs.scipy.org/doc/scipy/reference/stats.html) package provides an interface to many probability distributions for parameterized analytic forms (e.g., Gaussians, LogNormal Distributions, etc...)  `qp` extends that functionality to numerically-evaluated forms, such as the histograms and interpolated grids mentioned above.